When did the most wonderful time of the year also become the most stressful time of the year?

 I like to think I am.

-So here are some of the things I’m doing this Christmas season to keep the stress low and the magic abundant.
+So here are 5 things I’m doing this Christmas season to keep the stress low and the magic abundant

 Before I get swept away in the wave of all the things that need to be done this Christmas, I’m asking myself the question, “Why?”